Mengsha-Li/gcphackathon_superace/README.md

 **For modeling collaboration**

 #### AutoML API
-First, we used **AutoML API** to generate a benchmark of modeling in a fast and efficient manner.
+First, we used **AutoML API** to generate a **benchmark** of modeling in a fast and efficient manner.
+It is very easy to use -  just import from Big query, select target column and let GCP works its magic.

 [Evaluating a model]
 ![alt text](https://github.com/Mengsha-Li/gcphackathorn_superace/blob/master/GCP%20Screenshots/AutoML%20test.png?raw=true)

 #### Colaboratory
-Then, we built the prorotype of our own customized model using **Colaboratory**, which supports multiple coding language and gives more flexibility to transform data such as log.
-Comparing with the result from **AutoML API** as a reference, we can be more confident, critizing about our own model.
+Then, we built the prorotype of our own customized model using **Colaboratory**, which gives more flexibility to transform data such as log or data split.
+Comparing with the result from **AutoML API** as a reference, we can be more confident and critizing about our own model.

 [Evaluating a model]
 ![alt text](https://github.com/Mengsha-Li/gcphackathorn_superace/blob/master/GCP%20Screenshots/Colab.png?raw=true)